edubf22/nba-games/README.md

 Before actually working with the data, several hypotheses of what impacts game results were proposed:
 * Teams playing at home are more likely to win
 * Higher efficiency when shooting (higher 2P%, 3P% or TS%) indicates teams that are more likely to win
-* Teams that score a lot in a game are more likely to win (PPG or Offensive Rating - ORTG)
+* Teams that score a lot in a game are more likely to win (PPG or Offensive Rating - ORtg)
-* Teams with strong defensive performances (Defensive Rating - DRTG) are more likely to win
+* Teams with strong defensive performances (Defensive Rating - DRtg) are more likely to win

 One could consider the impact of these features in a machine learning model by looking at feature importance for a given model.
 It was also attempted to perform a qualitative analysis of these hypotheses during the exploratory data analysis (EDA) step.